- Do you have questions about cell tower lease buyouts? Are you hoping to get answers from an industry expert?

 - The risk of termination is low.

-- If the lease is undervalued, and there’s less than 15 years till expiration, you can extend the lease instead of selling it; negotiate a higher lease rate when you do.
+- If the lease is undervalued, and there are less than 15 years till expiration, you can extend the lease instead of selling it; negotiate a higher lease rate when you do.

 Remember that even after you sell the lease, the cell tower company will have legal access to the property and equipment.